 The house was built in 1868.
 Its first three owners were prominent figures, successful businessmen and members of Parliament.
-From early on, the house has welcomed the political elite of Canada.
-Purchased by the government, it was refurbished as an official residence for the prime minister in 1950.
-The residence is not open to the public.
-However, there is a virtual tour of the residence.
+From early on, it has welcomed the political elite of Canada.
+Purchased by the federal government, the house was refurbished as an official residence for the prime minister in 1950.

 Canada in the early 19th century was a magnet for young, ambitious immigrants.
 One of these was young Joseph Merrill Currier from Vermont.
 He came to Ottawa in 1837 at age 17, and stayed to make a fortune in the lumber trade.
 In 1868, as a wedding gift to his third wife, Hannah, he built a house near the forests and water that had made his fortune.
 He called the house Gorffwysfa, which means “place of peace” in Welsh.

 The last thing Prime Minister Louis St. Laurent wanted in 1950 was an official residence.
-St. Laurent finally consented to move in, however, as long as he could continue to pay rent (a practice that continued until 1971).
+St. Laurent finally consented to move in, as long as he could continue to pay rent (a practice that continued until 1971).
 Since then, the house has been occupied by a succession of government leaders, including John Diefenbaker, Lester B. Pearson and Pierre Elliott Trudeau.
-The list of visitors is even more glittering: people such as Sir Winston Churchill, Queen Elizabeth II, and John and Jacqueline Kennedy, to name a few.
+The list of visitors is impressive, including Sir Winston Churchill, Queen Elizabeth II, and John and Jacqueline Kennedy, to name a few.

 The house has changed relatively little since 1950, except for the addition of a windowed sunroom at the back, modernization of the kitchen, and the addition of an enclosed pool and sauna.
 Since 1986, 24 Sussex Drive has been managed by the NCC, which is now planning a long-term rehabilitation project to ensure that this valuable heritage property remains in optimal condition.
 The work will continue in years to come.